US presidential contest reflects the growing polarization of society

 Challenge from the grass roots, cracks in the façade.
 No doubt, the extremist polarization on the right — represented most aggressively in the election by Trump, Cruz, and Ben Carson — is dangerous.
 But it’s just one side of the story.

-left pole exists, and it’s growing stronger too.
+A left pole exists, and it’s growing stronger too.
 Young people of color protesting the escalating police state.
 Teachers striking for higher wages, smaller classes, well-funded public education.
 Fast-food workers mobilizing for $15 an hour and a union.

 In an impressive breakthrough, some unions are now supporting socialists like Kshama Sawant in Seattle and Bernie Sanders.
 True, Sanders’ reformist socialism is full of contradictions (for example, his votes on war funding), and his main function in this election is the same as liberal or maverick Democrats before him.
 This is to keep unionists, progressives, and radicals remaining firmly in the Democratic camp rather than breaking away to form a truly alternative, anti-capitalist, working-class electoral party.
 Nevertheless, the pro-socialist sentiment of voters supporting Sanders stands as a heartening testament to changing times.